 This law stipulates the obligation to include interested parties during the review process of the report on the strategic environment impact assessment.
-The law recognizes interested authorities and organizations, the public and the interested public.
+The law recognizes the relevant authorities, organizations, and the public as stakeholders.

 The imact assessment of plans and programs is carried out on the basis of the prescribed criteria in relation to the objectives of the strategic assessment, in such a way that the impact of variant solutions to achieve the objectives of the plans and programs is considered and the most favorable solution for the environment is selected.